- Access allows you to save attachments or just paths, as needed.

 - Documents: Word, Excel, PowerPoint, ZIP files, text files (.txt), XML.

-However, there are certain formats that Access blocks for security reasons (for example, executables, scripts, or Access files from older versions).
+However, Access blocks certain file formats for security reasons (for example, executables, scripts, or files from older versions of Access).
 Before attempting to attach files, review the official list of blocked formats in the Access help documentation to avoid unnecessary errors.

 How do I compress attachments in Access?

 Access automatically compresses attachments unless they are already compressed in their native format.
-For example, JPEG images, GIF or zip files will not be recompressed, while BMP, TIFF or uncompressed documents will be, helping to optimize the space occupied in the database.
+For example, JPEG images , GIFs, or ZIP files will not be recompressed, while BMP, TIFF, or uncompressed documents will be, thus helping to optimize the space used in the database.

 This compression system allows you to handle large volumes of documents without excessive database growth, although it is recommended not to exceed the maximum limit of 2 GB.